EnriqueCepeda/TFG/README.md

 ---

-## Run the multiagent system server and JADE Agent Platform
+## Run the multiagent system server and the JADE Agent Platform

-To use the application, first is necessary to activate the JADE Agent Platform and the Spring-boot server.
+To use the application, first is necessary to activate the _JADE Agent Platform_ and the _Spring-boot_ server.
-To activate the Agent Platform, the user must run the following command:
+To activate the _Agent Platform_, the user must navigate to the [multiagent folder](./multiagent) and run the following command:

 ```
 java jade.Boot -name -SmartGrid -gui
 ```

-To run the Spring-boot server, the user must navigate to the multiagent folder and execute the following command:
+To run the _Spring-boot_ server, the user must also be in the [multiagent folder](./multiagent) and execute the following command:

 ```
 mvn spring-boot:run